rewe-digital/Konversation/runtime-js/readme.md

     const displayText = output.displayText;

 The example above requires that you have a `test.kson` file in the same directory as the script itself.
-If you want to know check the documentation of the [konversation cli][cli-readme-url].
+If you want to know how to create the kson files, please check the documentation of the [konversation cli][cli-readme-url].

 [npm-image]: https://img.shields.io/npm/v/konversation.svg